congatudo/Congatudo/docs/_pages/misc/important-files-and-folders.md

 scp -rp -o HostKeyAlgorithms=+ssh-rsa -o PubkeyAcceptedAlgorithms=+ssh-rsa -O 'root@<CONGA_IP_ADDRESS>:/mnt/UDISK/log/' '/path/to/local/backup/'
 ```

+Note: "-O" Option may error if you have an old ssh client, remove it if it does.

 Replace:

 - `<CONGA_IP_ADDRESS>` with your robot's IP address (e.g., `192.168.xxx.xxx`).